JacobbMorton/Credit_risk_analysis/README.md

 ## Overview

-The purpose of this analysis is well defined (4 pt)

-## Results

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

-## Summary

-There is a summary of the results (2 pt)
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)
+As a credit card company, one of the many challenges you face is accurately determining whether someone is high or low risk.
+The purpose of this analysis is to take a set of loan/credit card data and apply predictive models to the data and determine a persons risk status.